John Philoponus: Life

-Although Philoponus' originating from a Christian family is possible, nothing is known of his early life.
-Philoponus studied at the school of Alexandria and began publishing from about 510.
+Although John Philoponus possibly came from a Christian family, nothing is known of his early life.
+He studied at the school of Alexandria and began publishing from about 510.
 He was a pupil and sometime amanuensis to the Neoplatonic philosopher Ammonius Hermiae, who had studied at Athens under Proclus.

+According to historian Leslie S. B. Maccoull:

-Philoponus' early writings are based on lectures given by Ammonius, but gradually he established his own independent thinking in his commentaries and critiques of Aristotle's On the Soul and Physics.
+Philoponus's early writings are based on lectures given by Ammonius, but gradually he established his own independent thinking in his commentaries and critiques of Aristotle's On the Soul and Physics.
 In the latter work Philoponus became one of the earliest thinkers to reject Aristotle's dynamics and propose the "theory of impetus": i.e., an object moves and continues to move because of an energy imparted in it by the mover and ceases the movement when that energy is exhausted.
-This insightful theory was the first step towards the concept of inertia in modern physics, although Philoponus' theory was largely ignored at the time because he was too radical in his rejection of Aristotle.
+This insightful theory was the first step towards the concept of inertia in modern physics, preceding Galileo Galilei's supposed supposed experiment at the Leaning Tower of Pisa by centuries.
+However, his theory was largely ignored at the time because he was too radical in his rejection of Aristotle:

 Philoponus is the only writer of antiquity to have formally presented such a concept.

 As the discovery of the principle of inertia is the hallmark achievement of modern science as it emerges in the 16th to 17th centuries, Pierre Duhem argues that its invention would put Philoponus among the "great geniuses of Antiquity" and the "principal precursors to modern science", although he holds it more likely that Philoponus may have received the idea from an earlier, otherwise unrecorded Alexandrian school of mechanics.

+We must note that Aristotle himself observes in his Physica (Book IV, Part 8), that "why a thing once set in motion should stop anywhere; for why should it stop here rather than here?
+So that a thing will either be at rest or must be moved ad infinitum, unless something more powerful get in its way", a very good description of the concept of inertia in vacuum.
+He does, however, proceed to dismiss this idea on the grounds that a vacuum cannot exist.

 In 529 Philoponus wrote his critique On the Eternity of the World Against Proclus in which he systematically defeats every argument put forward for the eternity of the world, a theory which formed the basis of pagan attack of the Christian doctrine of Creation.
-The intellectual battle against eternalism became one of Philoponus' major preoccupations and dominated several of his publications (some now lost) over the following decade.
+The intellectual battle against eternalism became one of Philoponus's major preoccupations and dominated several of his publications (some now lost) over the following decade.